 Comfort is arguably the most subjective of our performance criteria.
 To try to keep things fair, we recruited three separate testers to evaluate every bag's comfort.
 These testers then gave their independent scores for each bag relative to the others.
 The final comfort scores that we report are an average of the scores given by the three testers.

 To evaluate the packed size, we stuffed each bag into the same 15-liter Outdoor Research compression sack.
-Minimum volume was then measured using a simple tape measure.
-Although these calculated volumes don't match all of the manufacturers reported volumes, they serve as a fair way to compare the bags that we tested to one another.
+Minimum volume was then measured using a tape measure and simple arithmetic.
+Although these calculated volumes don't match all of the manufacturers' reported volumes, they serve as a fair way to compare the bags that we tested to one another.

 The more ways a sleeping bag can function, the better.
 We evaluated versatility by considering how well each bag performed when wet and across a range of 3-season temperatures.
-Extra points also went to bags that can function in other ways, such as bags that can fully unzip into a quilt that can share between two people.
+Extra points also went to bags that can function in other ways, such as bags that can fully unzip into a quilt which could be shared between two people.